psichen/psichen.github.io/source/_posts/notes-about-students-t-test.md

 ### standard deviation & standard error

-As we can see, simples and estimators are both random variables.
+As we can see, samples and estimators are both random variables.
 They have corresponding terms to describe their spread.

 **standard deviation**